-The enactment of the Graham-Leach-Bliley Act of 1999 (the "GLB Act") represents a pivotal point in the history of the financial services industry.
+The enactment of the Graham-Leach-Billey Act of 1999 (the "GLB Act") represents a pivotal point in the history of the financial services industry.
 The GLB Act swept away large parts of a regulatory framework that had its origins in the Depression Era of the 1930s.
 Effective March 11, 2000, new opportunities were available for banks, other depository institutions, insurance companies and securities firms to enter into combinations that permit a single financial services organization to offer customers a more complete array of financial products and services.
-The GLB Act provides a new regulatory framework through the financial holding company, which have as its "umbrella regulator" the FRB.
-Functional regulation of the financial holding company's separately regulated subsidiaries are conducted by their primary functional regulators.
+The GLB Act provides a new regulatory framework through the financial holding company's separately regulated subsidiaries are conducted by their primary functional regulators.
 The GLB Act makes a CRA rating of satisfactory or above necessary for insured depository institutions and their financial holding companies to engage in new financial activities.
 The GLB Act also provides a Federal right to privacy of non-public personal information of individual customers.